 Moran’s differentiation lies with its willingness to invest in the equipment, capabilities, and specifically, the technology for providing solutions to its customers.
 For example, to enhance basic warehousing and distribution services, Moran has responded to needs with the focused capacity for rigging, machine storage, and HAZMAT storage, and done so with specialized training, state-of-the-art loading docks, and an overhead crane capacity of up to 10 tons.

 The company has implemented clamp, fork and slip-sheet attachments for its fleet of 5,000-pound. quick disconnect equipment.
 Additionally, for safety and efficiency, all of its warehouses are equipped with advanced and security systems, including a central alarm system and video monitoring.

-Information Technology Investment
+Key Difference: Information Technology Investment